williamsteiner/TechEd2020/SensorManager/ReadMe.txt

-changed manifest uri for json data in order to deploy and test
+Changed manifest uri for json data in order to deploy and test

 from "olduri": "./localService/sensors.json",
 to "uri": "https://cors-anywhere.herokuapp.com/https://docrepo.oldworldind.net/sensors.json"